jquast/blessed/docs/colors.rst

 Colors
 ======

-Doing colors with blessed is easy, pick a color name from the Color chart below, any of these named are also attributes of the :doc:`terminal`!
+Doing colors with blessed is easy, pick a color name from the :ref:`Color chart` below, any of these named are also attributes of the :doc:`terminal`!

 These attributes can be printed directly, causing the terminal to switch into the given color.
 Or, as a callable, which terminates the string with the ``normal`` attribute.
 The following three